ciao-group/coupled-sim-ciao/README.md

 ### Post-Processing Bugs
 When using the Varjo XR-3 many Post-Processing settings can't be used, as they create visual artifacts in the players filed of view.
 Follow the instructions by [Varjo](https://developer.varjo.com/docs/get-started/Post-processing) and disable all the settings listed, which can't be used with Varjo XR-3.
-There is a [YouTube video](https://www.youtube.com/watch?v=wuPlruceIRc) by user "FowardX" which could help visualise the issues for ou.
+There is a [YouTube video](https://www.youtube.com/watch?v=wuPlruceIRc) by user "FowardX" which could help visualise the issues for our use-case.

 ### Testing the Setup for VR